Frequently Asked Questions for Aid

 All students receiving financial aid are required to meet minimum Satisfactory Academic Progress (SAP) standards.
 For a full explanation of this policy, please see click to see the Satisfactory Academic Policy section of our website.

-What Is Federal Work Study (FWS)?
+What Is Federal Work Study?
+How Can I Apply?

-Federal Work Study is financial aid assistance available to students with “financial need” (as determined by the FAFSA) that is received as a bi-weekly paycheck based on hours worked at an assigned on- or off-campus department.
+Federal Work Study (FWS) is financial aid assistance available to students with “financial need” (as determined by the FAFSA) that is received as a bi-weekly paycheck based on hours worked at an assigned on- or off-campus department.
 FWS does not go directly toward the cost of tuition, fees or housing.
 The number of job assignments is limited.

 The FWS application can be found here.
 A step-by-step outline of the application process can be found here.
-AFTER the application is submitted to the Office of Financial Aid, you will receive an email from the Federal Work Study Coordinator with additional instructions.
+After the application is submitted to the Office of Financial Aid, you will receive an email from the Federal Work Study Coordinator with additional instructions.